 Once an agreement has been reached about arrangements for your children it is usually important for the agreement to be recorded appropriately.

-There are two options Parenting plan or consent order:
+There are two options, parenting plan or consent orders:

 A Parenting Plan is designed to encourage parents to reach an informal agreement between themselves about matters concerning their children.
 A Parenting Plan is an agreement that:

 - Is or was made between the [parents of a child; and

 - Is signed by the parents of a child; and